 Gibbon's current body of works explores the materiality of paint - it pushes the boundaries of traditional painting practice and techniques.
 This work is ever-changing and currently becoming bolder, colourful and more gestural, however the recurring reference back to the land is also evident.

 Jody Hope Gibbons credits her early career in the design field to her particular stylistic approach.
 Despite having a range of series, each piece she produces offers strong design elements and recognisable compositions that give her work cohesion.
-The connection to design is likely a contributing factor to the high level of private collectors acquiring her pieces- her work is a pleasure to live with.
+The connection to design is likely a contributing factor to the high level of private collectors acquiring her pieces- her work is a pleasure to live with and enhances interior settings.

 Jody Hope Gibbons Works Available At Black Door Gallery

 Pushing the boundaries of traditional painting practice and techniques, exploiting the use of paint, rust, inks, leaf and varnish.